-First of all, it is important to know what alkalinity is in the first place.
-Alkalinity is a chemical that is used to neutralize acidic properties in the water.
+Alkalinity does not refer to a specific chemical but rather the properties that certain chemicals give water.
+Alkalinity is used to neutralize acidic properties.
 Maintaining the alkalinity in a swimming pool is key to maintaining a healthy chemical balance.

-The pH typically measures this in the swimming pool, which can be determined through the use of a pH meter placed into the water.
-The pH of swimming pool water tends to range between one and 14 pH.
-A lower pH means that the water is more acidic, while a higher pH means the water is more alkaline.
+The water pH levels range between one and 14 pH.
+A lower pH means the water is more acidic, while a higher pH means the water is more alkaline.